COVID: India faces vaccine shortage amid surge in new cases | DW | 13.04.2021

 In an interview last week, SII CEO Adar Poonawalla said his company was working overtime to produce the incoulations.
 He admitted that production capacity was "very stressed," and that his company was seeking 30 billion Indian rupees (€334 million, $399 million) to ramp up production.

 "The globe needs this vaccine.
-We are prioritizing the needs of India but we are still short of being able to supply every Indian," said Poonawalla.
+We are prioritizing the needs of India but we are still short of being able to supply every Indian," Poonawalla said.